stolgayldrn/stolgayldrn/README.md

 - 📫 How to reach me **stolgayldrn@gmail.com** or seyfettin.tolga.yildiran@huawei.com

-- ⭐ Self-driven, self-motivated and Lifelong Learner
+- ⭐ Self-driven, self-motivated and lifelong learner